Gratis verzending vanaf €35,-

 A short introduction

 Bernardo Kastrup is the executive director of Essentia Foundation.
-His work has been leading the modern renaissance of metaphysical idealism, the notion that reality is essentially mental.
+His work has set off the modern renaissance of metaphysical idealism, the notion that reality is essentially mental.
 He has a Ph.D. in philosophy (ontology, philosophy of mind) and another Ph.D. in computer engineering (reconfigurable computing, artificial intelligence).
 As a scientist, Bernardo has worked for the European Organization for Nuclear Research (CERN) and the Philips Research Laboratories (where the 'Casimir Effect' of Quantum Field Theory was discovered).
-Formulated in detail in many academic papers and books, his ideas have been featured on Scientific American, the Institute of Art and Ideas, the Blog of the American Philosophical Association and Big Think, among others.
-Bernardo's most recent book is 'Science Ideated.'
+He has also been creatively active in the high-tech industry for almost 30 years now, having co-founded parallel processor company Silicon Hive (acquired by Intel in 2011) and worked as a technology strategist for the geopolitically significant company ASML.
+Formulated in detail in many academic papers and books, Bernardo's ideas have been featured on Scientific American, the Institute of Art and Ideas, the Blog of the American Philosophical Association and Big Think, among others.
+Bernardo's 11th book, coming in 2024, is Analytic Idealism in a Nutshell: A straightforward summary of the 21st-century's only plausible metaphysics.
 For more information, freely downloadable papers, videos, etc., please visit www.bernardokastrup.com.

 Publications: